 Grenada's area code is 473.
 International calls can be made from most hotel rooms, but it is advised that you check with front desk first.
 Mobile services are available from the current local network providers; LIME and Digicel.
 There are also coin phones for local calls and card phones for both local and overseas calling.

-Our islands are in the Atlantic Standard Time Zone.
-It is one hour ahead of Eastern Standard Time and four hours behind GMT.
+Our islands are in the Atlantic Standard Time Zone (AST).
+It is one hour ahead of Eastern Standard Time (EST) and four hours behind Greenwich Mean Time (GMT).

 Bottled water is available for purchase and tap water is very safe to drink.